codama-idl/codama/packages/visitors-core/README.md

 ### `tapVisitor`

-The `tapVisitor` function allows us to tap into the visiting functions of a provided visitor without modifying its behavior.
+The `tapVisitor` function allows us to tap into the visiting functions of a provided visitor without modifying its behaviour.
 This means the returned visitor will behave exactly like the base visitor except that the provided function will be called for the specified node kind.

 Note that the provided function must not return a value as it is only used for side effects.